AdaneNT/AI-Video-Clipping-/README.md

 - [Adversarial Video Summary](https://github.com/j-min/Adversarial_Video_Summary).
 - [AC-SUM-GAN](https://github.com/e-apostolidis/AC-SUM-GAN)

-We casted our video clipping problem as extractive video summarization task on top of the existing methods, which have used advanced learning techniques such as Bayesian based Variational Autoencoders, multi-head self-attention, and contrastive loss for enhanced clipping and maintaining spatial-temporal continuity across shots.
+We casted our video clipping problem as extractive video summarization task on top of the existing methods, which have been extended and modified to include additional learning techniques such as Bayesian Variational Autoencoders, transformers, and contrastive learning for enhanced clipping and maintaining spatial-temporal continuity across shots.

 ## References
 1. **Unsupervised Video Summarization with Adversarial LSTM Networks**